 Which items may be included in my personal luggage exempt from duty?

-A portable radio for the recording or reproduction of sound or mixed tapes; or a digital sound reproducer or portable reproducer of compact discs and a portable reproducer of DVDï¿½s, such as a pair of portable speakers, and their accessories.
+A portable radio for the recording or reproduction of sound or mixed tapes; or a digital sound reproducer or portable reproducer of compact discs and a portable reproducer of DVD’s, such as a pair of portable speakers, and their accessories.

-Five laser disks, 10 DVD disks, 30 compact disks (CD) or magnetic tapes (audiocassettes), for the reproduction of sound and five storage devices or memory cards for any electronic equipments.
+Five laser disks, 10 DVD disks, 30 compact disks (CD) or magnetic tapes (audio cassettes), for the reproduction of sound and five storage devices or memory cards for any electronic equipment.

-Five toys, ï¿½included those that are collectibleï¿½ and a video game console and videogames.
+Five toys, ï¿½included those that are collectible and a video game console and video games.

-- Baby travel accesories, such as strollers and baby-walkers.
+Baby travel accessories, such as strollers and baby-walkers.

-- Up to two dogs or cats, maybe introduced as well as their accesories, provided that the corresponding zoosanitary import certificate issued by (SAGARPA) is presented to the customs officials.
+Up to two dogs or cats, maybe introduced as well as their accessories, provided that the corresponding zoosanitary import certificate issued by (SAGARPA) is presented to the customs officials.